webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 };
 ```

-HTML files are built in the output path directory with all the other assets.
+HTML files are built in the output path directory with the rest of the webpack output.

 Then, include the HTML files in the wanted pages.